 - Your child’s knees should bend comfortably over the edge of the vehicle seat

-The current Ontario law requires that a child be secured in a booster seat until he or she is 8 years old, or weighs 80 lbs.
-(36 kg.) or is 4 ft.
+The current Ontario law requires that a child be secured in a booster seat until they are 8 years old, or weigh 80 lbs.
+(36 kg.) or are 4 ft.
 9 in.
 (145 cm.) tall.
 Drivers who fail to use booster seats face a $240 fine and 2 demerit points.

 Proper head and neck support

-Children are safer in a booster seat until he or she reach a height of 4’9”
+Children are safer in a booster seat until they reach a height of 4’9”

-The booster seat raises the child in the vehicle so that the seat belt is positioned properly on his body and allows the child to see out the window so he is a happier passenger.
+The booster seat raises the child in the vehicle so that the seat belt is positioned properly on their body and allows the child to see out the window so they are a happier passenger.
 The lap belt should lie flat across the thighs and the shoulder belt across the center of the chest.
-The shoulder belt should never be placed under the child’s arm or behind his back since this could result in serious injuries to the child.
+The shoulder belt should never be placed under the child’s arm or behind their back since this could result in serious injuries to the child.

 When is a child ready to move to the vehicle seat belt?

-A child is ready to move to the vehicle seat belt when he has reached the upper weight limit of the booster seat or when the top of the child’s ears is above the back of the vehicle seat or high back booster.
+A child is ready to move to the vehicle seat belt when they have reached the upper weight limit of the booster seat or when the top of the child’s ears are above the back of the vehicle seat or high back booster.
 Transport Canada recommends all children 12 years and younger sit in the back seat of the vehicle, especially when there is a passenger side air bag.

 Date of creation: September 1, 2012